andrewleverette/rust_warp_api/README.md

 1. Become familiar with the Warp framework.
 2. Become more familiar with using async/await in Rust
+3. Get more comfortable with Rust's Trait system
-3. Get a better understanding of API design in Rust
+4. Get a better understanding of API design in Rust

 ## Notes